Erudika/paraio.org/src/monolite/partials/031-linkedin.md

 will be replaced with the actual JWT ID token, which you can use to call `paraClient.signIn("passwordless", idToken)` to get the long-lived session token.

-If you want Para to generate a JWT token upon successful authentication, add the `jwt=?` parameter to your `signin_success` url.
-For example `{ "signin_success": "http://success.url?jwt=?" }`.
-Para will redirect the user back to your host URL with the generated access token.
-**Warning: this is less secure and not recommended because the JWT is present in the URL of a `GET` request.**

 Support for logging in with LinkedIn is implemented by the `LinkedInAuthFilter`.
 This filter responds to requests at `/linkedin_auth`.